judocode/laravel-scaffold/README.md

 When you update this file and run `php artisan scaffold:update` it will check to see what has changed and update your models/migrations automatically!
 It will keep a "cache" file in the same directory as your models file to track the changes, so DO NOT EDIT IT!
 This allows the command to know if anything has been removed.

-Fields can be removed and a migration will be automatically generated to drop the respective fields.
-Support to remove relationships is coming soon.
+Models, fields, and relationships can be removed from this file and a migration will be automatically generated to drop the respective model/field/foreign key, along with updating the model.

 ###Load models and properties from a file